CPK Insurance

 Inland Marine Insurance Requirements in Mississippi

-• The Mississippi Insurance Department regulates the market, but the data provided does not show a statewide mandate for inland marine insurance.
+• The Mississippi Insurance Department regulates the market, but there is no statewide mandate for inland marine insurance.

 • Coverage requirements may vary by industry and business size, so a contractor, installer, or mobile service firm may need a different structure.